jcumbicosr/research-mcp-agent/README.md

 * **Metadata Filtering:** Each vector is indexed with its source filename, research area, and document metadata to allow for filtered queries (e.g., "Retrieve only from Computer_Science").

 ## 🤖 MCP Server Architecture

 This project exposes the knowledge base to AI agents using the **Model Context Protocol (MCP)** via a `FastMCP` server.
 This architecture decouples the database logic from the agentic reasoning, allowing the agent to "consult" the literature dynamically.

-## 🤖 MCP Server Architecture

-This project exposes the knowledge base to AI agents using the **Model Context Protocol (MCP)** via a `FastMCP` server.
-This architecture decouples the database logic from the agentic reasoning, allowing the agent to "consult" the literature dynamically.